 Powered device: NFC works with an unpowered device.

-NFC devices can be used in contactless payment systems, similar to those currently used in credit cards and electronic ticket smartcards, and it allow mobile payment to replace or supplement these systems.
+NFC devices can be used in contactless payment systems, similar to those currently used in credit cards and electronic ticket smartcards, and it allows mobile payment to replace or supplement these systems.

-We believe that NFC will definitely replace the more insecure and outdated RFID cars where its use on smartphone will be limited to contact only applications like payment, access or identification.
+We believe that NFC will definitely replace the more insecure and outdated RFID cars where its use on smartphones will be limited to contact-only applications like payment, access, or identification.

 From our experience, a clear Internet of Things winner emerges when you have a very defined use-case.
 For example, if you’d like to transfer large amounts of files, WiFi is ideal.
 If you’d like to react on transient passengers, nothing tops Bluetooth.
 If you want quick, short-range interaction, NFC might be for you.
 Henceforth, the winning communication protocol really depends on your goals and your clearly defined use-case.